adammkeane/paperback-pp5/README.md

 The keywords are highly competetive, so SEO may not be the best way for this business to stand out.

+As for as content ideas, I thought users would want:
+- To see what books are available and have access to some key information, eg the price, book image, review score, title.
+- A good layout and aesthics to show this info.
+Don't want to overwhelm user with info.
+- Each book should have a link to a book detail page to get more info if the user is interested.
+- A payment system should be trustworthy.
+Ideally link in with a well know brand like PayPal or Stripe.
+- The ability to save delivery info so it doesn't have to be entered for every purchase.

 ### Entity Relationship Diagram